No, I don't know what Trump's going to say, respond to this.

 And I don't think trying to link Romney and Trump is going to work after Trump gets through dissecting Romney today, number one.

-It isn't, it isn't gonna happen.
+It isn't, it isn't going to happen.

-And you might want to join the crowd that's tried that, but there hasn't been anybody to succeed at it yet.
+Now, if it sounds to me like you're more interested in Trump being discredited than you are in Cruz winning, and you might want to join the crowd that's tried that, but there hasn't been anybody to succeed at it yet.

-I just think that there are a lot of primary votes yet to be had from people who oppose Trump.
+I just think there are a lot of primary votes yet to be had from people who oppose Trump.

 He's not winning a majority of Republican votes.

-He's getting a majority of the media coverage, he's getting a majority of the fascination.
+He's getting a majority of the fascination.

 But when you look at raw vote totals, Cruz is only 79 delegates behind him right now.